bunkerlab-net/docker-arti/README.md

 # docker-arti
-A Docker image of an implementation of Tor in Rust
+A Docker image of Arti: an implementation of Tor in Rust